rcrews/docs-website/runtime/7.0.1/howto-storage.md

       Describes information about the configuration parameters used to access data stored in the cloud.
 ---
+Cloudera Runtime provides different types of storage components that you can use depending on your data requirements.
+Apache Kudu completes Apache Hadoop's storage layer, enabling fast analytics on fast data.
 Apache Hadoop HDFS is a distributed file system for storing large volumes of data.